June 17, 2025

 Frequently Asked Questions

-LinkedIn analytics are the reporting tools that show how your posts, profile, or Company Page are performing — including impressions, clicks, engagement rate, and conversions.
+LinkedIn analytics are the built-in reporting tools that show how your posts, profile, or Company Page are performing — including impressions, clicks, engagement rate, and audience demographics.
+They're available for personal profiles, Company Pages, and paid campaigns through Campaign Manager.

-- For personal profiles: go to Me → View Profile → Analytics/Dashboard.
+• For personal profiles: Me → View Profile → Analytics/Dashboard.

 It depends on your goals: